 While exercise is important, maintaining a healthy diet is also a key component to brain and overall health in general.
-In fact, there is a significant body of research suggesting that a healthy diet decreases the chances of developing dementia and other age-related diseases.
+There is significant research suggesting that a healthy diet decreases the chances of dementia and other age-related diseases.

 Flex Your Thinking Muscle

 Another effective strategy to improve and maintain cognitive function is to regularly challenge the brain.
 As with other forms of exercise, the more a body part is challenged and put to work, the stronger it becomes.

 Harvard Health Publishing describes how “brainy” activities such as crossword puzzles, math problems and trying new forms of activity helps the brain to maintain its plasticity, which is the ability to change and adapt to new circumstances.

 Alcohol and tobacco been known to cause a variety of diseases and detrimental effects to the body.
 It is no surprise that abusing these substances can wreak havoc on brain function and cognition.

 How detrimental can excess use of alcohol and tobacco be to cognition?
 Well, the British Journal of Psychiatry found that individuals who were heavy smokers and drinkers experienced 36% faster cognitive decline compared to those who did not.

 One of the more recent changes in healthcare is the acknowledgement of just how important mental health is regarding overall health and quality of life.
 Stress, anxiety and depression are all too prevalent in the population and can severely harm bodily function as a whole.

 A study cited by the Boston University College of Medicine found that individuals with chronic depression were at significantly higher risk of developing cognitive decline and dementia.